 Which are the blogs and websites that you follow regularly?

-To stay updated with latest in technology, I follow TechCrunch, Engadget, CNET and Google News.
-To keep up with latest SEO tactics, I stay tuned with SEJ, MattCutts.com, Search Engine Land, QuickSprout and MOZ.
-I am regular member at DigitalPoint forum and WarriorForum.
+To stay updated with the latest in technology, I follow TechCrunch, Engadget, CNET and Google News.
+To keep up with the latest SEO tactics, I stay tuned with SEJ, MattCutts.com, Search Engine Land, QuickSprout and MOZ.
+I am the regular member at DigitalPoint forum and WarriorForum.
 Some other blog/websites that I visit very frequently are: HowToGeek, Gizmodo and Hongkiat.com

 Can you share some apps which you use on a daily basis?

-Well, Dropbox is a must because it sync my important files, research data, topic ideas, reports, checklist etc. Evernote is also an important app.
+Well, Dropbox is a must because it syncs my important files, research data, topic ideas, reports, checklist etc. Evernote is also an important app.
 I use it to create notes quickly.
 I use Buffer App to schedule social media updates for my blog and other interesting stories as it can automatically post to Facebook Profile/Page, Twitter, Google+ Page and LinkedIn Profile/Group/Company page.

 For keyword research, I use SemRush and Seobook Keyword Tool.
 I have official Facebook and Twitter apps installed in my smartphone to stay updated with these social networks and interact with friends/fans here.

 What is your daily schedule to maintain and manage your online blogs?
 How many hours do you spend daily online?

 Schedule solely depends on my college's schedule.
 What time I come back to home (I don't do blogging in college).
 In college days, I spend 2-3 hours while on weekends; I dedicate 6-8 hours on my blog.